 The following guide for UK taxpayers looks at how to reduce your income tax bill through different types of tax reliefs potentially available to you, including what you can claim tax relief on, how far back you can claim and the procedural options for claiming.

-In contrast, as a sole trader or business owner, running costs claimed by way of allowable business expenses would need to be deducted from your gross turnover to work out your taxable profit.
+These allowable business expenses would need to be deducted from your gross turnover to work out your taxable profit.
 For example, if your turnover is £50,000, and you claim £10,000 in allowable business expenses, you will only pay tax on the remaining £40,000.
-The amount of your taxable profit for the year will then determine the tax bracket you fall into.
-For taxable income of less than £50,270, you will pay tax at the basic rate of 20%.
+The amount of your taxable profit for the year will then determine the Income Tax bracket you fall into.

 Travel expenses